Facebook Tips & Strategies

 This is where you move beyond simple data and inject your brand’s personality.

-• General/More Info/Additional information: Facebook has recently evolved this section but no matter what it is currently called, this is key real estate for a great short description about you or your brand.
-Unlike the larger Story/About section where you have tons of freedom, we've found it's a huge opportunity when you treat it as a 255-character summary that tells visitors exactly what value you provide.
+• General/More Info/Additional Information: Facebook has recently evolved this section, but no matter what it is currently called, this is key real estate for a short description about you or your brand.
+Unlike the larger Story/About section, where you have lots of freedom, it’s a huge opportunity to treat it as a 255-character summary that tells visitors exactly what value you provide.

 Operational Business Info